 Surface is the Official Media Partner for Creative Chicago

 Barbara Kasten (b.
 1936, Chicago) makes studio-constructed photographs and video projections that evoke an experience of movement through modernist architecture.
 While abstract, her work is subversively political, asking viewers to fundamentally question their perceptions.
 Kasten has had major exhibitions at Tate Modern (2018); MOCA Pacifi c Design Center (2016); Worcester Art Museum (2016); The Graham Foundation (2015); ICA Philadelphia (2015); Künstlerhaus Bethanien, Berlin (2015); Museum of Modern Art, Frankfurt (2015); New Mexico Museum of Art, Santa Fe (2015); Museum of Contemporary Canadian Art, Toronto (2015); Museum of Modern Art, New York (2014); Museum of Fine Arts, Houston (2014); High Museum of Art, Atlanta (2014); Milwaukee Art Museum (2013); MCA Chicago (2013); Smithsonian American Art Museum (2013); and LACMA (2012-13).
 Kasten lives and works in Chicago, IL, USA.

 ART DESIGN CHICAGO

 An initiative of the Terra Foundation for American Art, Art Design Chicago shares with the world a dynamic convergence of more than 25 exhibitions and hundreds of public programs in 2018.
-EXPO CHICAGO will partner with Art Design Chicago to present various programs and activations throughout EXPO ART WEEK.
+EXPO CHICAGO partnered with Art Design Chicago to present various programs and activations throughout the 2018 edition of EXPO ART WEEK.